 - A target is defined as novel if the drug acts on a bacterial structure that has not previously been targeted by a systemic antibacterial in humans.

-- Carbavance is a combination of a cyclic boronate β-lactamase inhibitor and a previously approved carbapenem. Β-lactamase inhibitors have been paired with β-lactams in the past, but this β-lactamase inhibitor has a novel chemical structure.
+- Vaborbactam is a cyclic boronate β-lactamase inhibitor and is combined with a previously approved carbapenem. β-lactamase inhibitors have been paired with β-lactams in the past, but this β-lactamase inhibitor has a novel chemical structure.

 - Citeline, “Pharmaprojects,” (2012), http://www.citeline.com/products/pharmaprojects.